 A wide variety of projects have been supported including a community choir, music classes for children and young people, basketball sessions and health and wellbeing workshops.

-Our Get Living story started at the former London 2012 Athletes’ Village and, reflecting that sporting heritage, we’ve annually supported 10 promising young athletes during the critical early stages of their careers.
+Our Get Living story started at the former London 2012 Athletes’ Village and, reflecting that sporting heritage, since 2015 we’ve annually supported 10 promising young athletes during the critical early stages of their careers.

 Each athlete receives an annual £1,000 award which contributes towards costs such as travel, accommodation and equipment.
 This year, our athletes live in and around London and Manchester.

 Get Living staff are encouraged to support fundraising efforts through team sporting challenges and for SportsAid that included September’s SportsAid Week #mymiles step count challenge, raising a further £3,000.